-Kaz Brekker and Inej Ghafa speak in a language that is so visibly intimate, we see it in their effortless means of trusting one another with armor, their ability to bounce back after arguments in moments of transparency, and ultimately, the undeniable ways in which they both need each other.
+Kaz Brekker and Inej Ghafa speak in a language that is so visibly intimate we see it in their effortless means of trusting one another with armor, their ability to bounce back after arguments in moments of transparency, and ultimately, the undeniable ways in which they both need each other.

 Serious question, does anyone read chapter twenty-six without having a full-fledged, chaotic breakdown themselves?
-If you do, teach me your ways because actual footage me of me reading this is always this screaming cat.
+If you do, teach me your ways because actual footage of me reading this is always this screaming cat.
 This is also top-tier in any hurt/comfort bandaging scene that’s ever been written.
-Nothing compares and nothing ever will.
+Nothing compares, and nothing ever will.
 Period.

 People so often equate intimacy to sex or physical touch, but intimacy is an ever-present tether, a lodestone that moves, heals, and adores every part of another’s soul.
 It’s always present in a myriad of ways, connecting two people even while they are physically distanced from one another.
-In the shadows, with burnings embers of fire, wherever the place, whatever the situation, where intimacy resides, it’s perpetual.
+In the shadows, with burnings embers of a fire, wherever the place, whatever the situation, where intimacy resides, it’s perpetual.

-To reference another author, it’s so easy to appreciate the way Taylor Jenkins Reid sums up intimacy: “Intimacy is about truth.
+To reference another author, it’s so easy to appreciate how Taylor Jenkins Reid sums up intimacy: “Intimacy is about truth.
 When you realize you can tell someone your truth, when you can show yourself to them, when you stand in front of them and their response is you’re safe with me,’ that’s intimacy.”

 In a book like Crooked Kingdom that is essentially love stories interwoven into a glorious heist, no two people are as intimate as Kaz Brekker and Inej Ghafa.
-The invisible thread they are bound through even while they bottle up their emotions and ground themselves in the mission at hand is the glimmer of hope that’s lingering all throughout the novel.
+The invisible thread they are bound through even while they bottle up their emotions and ground themselves in the mission at hand is the glimmer of hope that’s lingering throughout the novel.

-Hope in a couple with trauma that stacks higher than all the kruge in the world, but that’s part of the magic Leigh Bardugo wrote with that I still can’t find the right words to grapple with.
+Hope in a couple with trauma that stacks higher than all the kruge in the world, but that’s part of the magic Leigh Bardugo wrote that I still can’t find the right words to grapple with.

 Intimacy, even in the absence of physical touch or delicately healing language, is the very thing that differentiates Kaz and Inej from most couples, and it’s something we even see in Shadow and Bone’s first season where their conversation in “The Unsea” solidifies the distinct closeness between them.

 Chapter twenty-six of Crooked Kingdom is, in every sense of the word, the most intimate moment throughout the novel because their attachment is exhibited through both their desires.
-It is embers of built up adoration coming alive in a single moment where two people try to give in and connect the pieces within them that continuously gravitate toward one another.
+It is embers of built-up adoration coming alive in a single moment where two people try to give in and connect the pieces within them that continuously gravitate toward one another.

 It starts slowly and full of uncertainties, but it starts with a need on Kaz’s end.
 It starts with the plan; it starts with the Wraith’s sovereignty.
 But the high stakes and inevitable possibility of death leads to something more.

 It starts with Kaz finally giving Inej the freedom he had long promised her in spite of how desperately he’d rather keep her by his side.
-And that’s just it—if nothing else happened in this moment, if he didn’t push through to help bind her wounds, this would have still been strikingly intimate and reflective of the heart that’s buried deep beyond the supposed monster’s scheming face.
+And that’s just it—if nothing else happened at this moment, if he didn’t push through to help bind her wounds, this would have still been strikingly intimate and reflective of the heart that’s buried deep beyond the supposed monster’s scheming face.

 Intimacy with Kaz and Inej is the thorough understanding of just how important boundaries are for the other person.
 They might not know all the sensitive details, but they know enough to respect what the other wants.
 And Kaz Brekker has always understood the importance of Inej Ghafa’s agency.
-He has always understood that her freedom from the Menagerie and paying off her indenture had to be priority.
+He has always understood that her freedom from the Menagerie and paying off her indenture had to be a priority.
 And so, he liquidates all his assets—he sets her free, and even if he were a different kind of man, one whose body could stomach more right now, her agency would still come first.

 Inej Ghafa cannot be bound to another person or a place, but she is still a girl whose heart wants to be adored by the boy in front of her.
-And thus, there are no words for what he’s done for her—there are no words for her to thank him, instead she turns it back to him, she tries to help him in what might be his final few moments by attempting to once again instill hope in him.
+And thus, there are no words for what he’s done for her—there are no words for her to thank him, instead, she turns it back to him, she tries to help him in what might be his final few moments by attempting to once again instill hope in him.

 She tries to crack through the barricades within and asks about whether or not his brother deserved what had happened to him.
 Because this is always how it is with the two of them, Kaz bites with his words, Inej processes and pushes back.